-- Our systems which support safeguarding, including this Safeguarding and Child Protection policy, the Staff Code of Conduct, the role and identity of the Designated Safeguarding Lead (DSL) and Deputies (DDSLs), the Behaviour and Discipline policy, the E-safety policy, Sexual Violance and Sexual Harassment policy and the safeguarding response to children who go missing from education; - The early help assessment process (sometimes known as the common assessment framework) and their role in it, including identifying emerging problems, liaising with the DSL, and sharing information with other professionals to support early identification and assessment; - The process for making referrals to local authority children's social care and for statutory assessments that may follow a referral, including the role they might be expected to play; - What to do if they identify a safeguarding issue or a child tells them they are being abused or neglected, including specific issues such as FGM, and how to maintain an appropriate level of confidentiality while liaising with relevant professionals; - The signs of different types of abuse and neglect, as well as specific safeguarding issues, such as child-on-child abuse, child sexual exploitation (CSE), child criminal exploitation (CCE), indicators of being at risk from or involved with serious violent crime, FGM, radicalisation and serious violence (including that linked to county lines); - The importance of reassuring victims that they are being taken seriously and that they will be supported and kept safe; - The fact that children can be at risk of harm inside and outside of their home, at School and online; - The fact that children who are (or who are perceived to be) lesbian, gay, bi or trans (LGBTQ+) can be targeted by other children; - What to look for to identify children who need help or protection; - Know what to do if a pupil tells them that they are being abused or neglected (including a report of child-on-child sexual violence and sexual harassment), maintain an appropriate level of confidentiality and never promise the child that they will not tell anyone about a report of abuse; - Know how to reassure victims that they are being taken seriously and that they will be supported and kept safe so that no victim will be given the impression that they are creating a problem by reporting abuse, sexual violence or sexual harrassment and no victim ever be made to feel ashamed for making a report, and - Be aware that safeguarding incidents and/or behaviours can be associated with factors outside the School and/or can occur between children outside of these environments and should consider whether children are at risk of abuse or exploitation in situations outside of their families.
+- Our systems which support safeguarding, including this Safeguarding and Child Protection policy, the Staff Code of Conduct, the role and identity of the Designated Safeguarding Lead (DSL) and Deputies (DDSLs), the Behaviour and Discipline policy, the E-safety policy, Sexual Violance and Sexual Harassment policy and the safeguarding response to children who go missing from education; - The early help assessment process (sometimes known as the common assessment framework) and their role in it, including identifying emerging problems, liaising with the DSL, and sharing information with other professionals to support early identification and assessment; - The process for making referrals to local authority children's social care and for statutory assessments that may follow a referral, including the role they might be expected to play; - What to do if they identify a safeguarding issue or a child tells them they are being abused or neglected, including specific issues such as FGM, and how to maintain an appropriate level of confidentiality while liaising with relevant professionals; - The signs of different types of abuse and neglect, as well as specific safeguarding issues, such as child-on-child abuse, child sexual exploitation (CSE), child criminal exploitation (CCE), indicators of being at risk from or involved with serious violent crime, FGM, radicalisation and serious violence (including that linked to county lines); - New and emerging threats, including online harm, grooming, sexual exploitation, criminal exploitation, radicalisation, and the role of technology and social media in presenting harm; - The importance of reassuring victims that they are being taken seriously and that they will be supported and kept safe; - The fact that children can be at risk of harm inside and outside of their home, at School and online; - The fact that children who are (or who are perceived to be) lesbian, gay, bi or trans (LGBTQ+) can be targeted by other children; - The fact that a child and their family may be experiencing multiple needs at the same time; - What to look for to identify children who need help or protection; - What to do if a pupil tells them that they are being abused or neglected (including a report of child-on-child sexual violence and sexual harassment), maintaining an appropriate level of confidentiality and never promising the child that they will not tell anyone about a report of abuse; - How to reassure victims that they are being taken seriously and that they will be supported and kept safe so that no victim will be given the impression that they are creating a problem by reporting abuse, sexual violence or sexual harrassment and no victim ever be made to feel ashamed for making a report, and - The fact t that safeguarding incidents and/or behaviours can be associated with factors outside the School and/or can occur between children outside of these environments and should consider whether children are at risk of abuse or exploitation in situations outside of their families.

-Section 13 of this policy outlines in more detail how staff are supported to do this.
+Section 14 of this policy outlines in more detail how staff are supported to do this.